-Dr. Duhamel’s PhD dissertation combined archival research and oral history, examining the history of pan-Indigenous rights movements in Canadian and international contexts.
-Dr. Duhamel was formerly Adjunct Professor at the University of Winnipeg where she developed and taught courses on the history and legacy of residential schools and on Indigenous relationships with the state.
-She was previously the Director of Research for Jerch Law Corporation, conducting research related to a number of Indigenous rights cases as well as cases related to the Indian Residential Schools Settlement Agreement.
+Dr. Karine Duhamel is Anishinaabe-Métis and holds a Bachelor of Arts from Mount Allison University, a Bachelor of Education from Lakehead University and a Masters Degree and Doctor of Philosophy from the University of Manitoba.
+Dr. Duhamel was formerly Adjunct Professor at the University of Winnipeg where she developed and taught courses on the history and legacy of residential schools and Director of Research for Jerch Law Corporation, conducting research related to a number of cases related to the Indian Residential Schools Settlement Agreement.

 Most recently, Dr. Duhamel was Director of Research for the National Inquiry into Missing and Murdered Indigenous Women and Girls, drafting the Final Report, as well as managing the Forensic Document Review Project and the Legacy Archive.
 She is now a Curator at the Canadian Museum for Human Rights, working across teams to develop and to deliver superior content, programming and visitor experience.